manchester-predictive-healthcare-group/CHI-MRC-multi-outcome/Derivation of CPRD dataset/Readme.md

 The p2.7 files extract outcome data (time until event, and a censoring indicator).

 p3 files import the cohort into R and run multiple imputation.

+More details are provided on what each of the programs do in the Data Extraction document.
+This document was produced for personal use and therefore may be difficult to follow, however is being provided as may provide additional information.

+Codelists have been provided in the 'codelists' folder.
+These codelists have not been put together by our research team.
+A fully referenced guide to where all of these codelists have been taken from (all publically available online) can be found in the word document: Data extraction document.docx